JohnCoene/waiter/README.md

 * A waiter, splash loading screens.
 * A waitress, loading bars on on elements or whole screen.
-* A butler, configurable loading bar.
+* A butler, infinite loading bar.

+You can see the difference between each member of staff [here](https://shiny.john-coene.com/waiter/).

 ## Installation